panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 ## Participation not membership

 <!--
-In invoking Panga we are envisioning a project with multiple avenues for participation that, together, cultivate a focal point we can gather around to share high-context resources for exploring different approaches to collectivising basic needs.

-Panga is intended to be maintained by a porous group of participants who collaborate in shaping our collective future, rather than a network or organisation you can join and claim 'membership' rights.
-For example, we expect a slowly changing group of participants to contribute as and when they have capacity, with existing participants only inviting new participants to contribute when have the capacity to support them in taking responsibility for creating and maintaining respectful, interdependent relationships and supporting multiple approaches to collective practices.

-An important aspect of this porous group of Panga participants is the multiple avenues of participation we hope to cultivate.
+The notion of Panga we are invoking is a dynamic participatory project fulled by high-context collaboration; not a network or organisation for which joining gives 'membership' rights.

+By 'participatory' we mean that that the project-goals of Panga are intended to be maintained by a porous collection of people who collaborate via one or more of the avenues for collaborating on different approaches to collectivising basic needs.

+Being 'dynamic', we expect that this collection of participants will slowly change over time as the ways in which different people choose when and how to participate (or not) will reflect fluctuating capacity and broader circumstances of those involved.

+Being both a 'porous' and 'high-context' form of collaboration, we hope that existing participants support those they invite to collaborate to take responsibility for their role in creating and maintaining a culture of respectful, interdependent, high-trust relationships.

 -->

 <style scoped>